StyleGAN-XL: Scaling StyleGAN to Large Diverse Datasets: Classes of unaligned Humans

 \section{Classes of unaligned Humans}

-As mentioned in section \ref{sec:limitations}, we observe that ADM~\cite{Dhariwal2021NEURIPS} generates more convincing human faces than StyleGAN-XL and BigGAN.
-Both GANs can synthesize realistic faces; however, the main challenge in this setting is that the dataset is unstructured, and the humans are not aligned.
-Brock et al.~\cite{Brock2019ICLR} remarked the particular challenge of classes containing details to which human observers are more sensitive.
+We observe that ADM~\cite{Dhariwal2021NEURIPS} generates more convincing human faces than StyleGAN-XL and BigGAN.
+Both GANs can synthesize realistic faces; however, the main challenge in this setting is that the dataset is unstructured, and the humans are not aligned.~\cite{Brock2019ICLR} remarked the particular challenge of classes containing details to which human observers are more sensitive.
 We show examples in~\figref{fig:aquamen}. \aquamen